FAQs

 What sort of organisation do we need to be?

-Organisations with charitable purposes such as
+- Organisations with charitable purposes

 - Independent schools, academy or multi-academy trusts, faith or free schools that are charities

-Non-charity social enterprises
+- Non-charity social enterprises

 Which area do we need to be in?